fmenabe/python-clg/doc/source/examples.rst

 ----------------------
 This is the first `argparse example
 <https://docs.python.org/dev/library/argparse.html#example>`_.
 This show a
-simple command with an option and an argument, and the use of builtins.
+simple command with an option, an argument and the use of builtins.

 *Python program*: